John-Gell/Intro_to_Web-Dev_V2/README.md

    - no spaces
    - can not be changed (see `let`)
  - Control Flow: fancy term for thesuing if and for loops and similar item.
+ - Control Variable: This is the `i` or `j` term that is used in a for loop.
+ - Index: this is the spot in the matrix that an item is occupying
+  - For example, given string `0,1,2,3,4,5` index 4 has a value of 3.
+As an alternate example, given string `1,2,3,4,5,6` index 4 has a value of 4.
  - Keyword: commands to start off the line letting javascript know there is an item coming.
  - Let: delcaring a variable
    - no spaces